angelicadvocate/Angels-NowPlaying-Widget/README.md

 The widget includes a built-in configuration editor:

-- Open the `TemplateEditor.html` file in a browser.
+- Open the `00-TemplateEditor.html` file in a browser by double clicking on the file.
 - Follow the on-screen instructions to edit visual styles for each frame.

-> 📌 *The editor includes built-in instructions (coming soon!), and future versions will offer improved visuals and installation steps directly in the editor window.
+> 📌 *The editor includes built-in instructions, and future versions will offer improved visuals and installation steps.

 ---